Pulling Back the Curtain on PTSD

 The unravel begins.
 Small events begin to snowball, and the symptoms start up.
 Work becomes harder, communicating with loved ones becomes frustrating and the retreat into seclusion/avoidance begins.
 It may be followed by copious amounts of alcohol or other substances to numb or pause the pain, feelings or emotions, when in reality it only exacerbates those symptoms and can land some folks in some hot water.
 Legal trouble, addiction/dependency, and the continued spiral of feeling lost and hopeless continues.

 So, they seek help, frequently by direction or ultimatum of a loved one.
 This is when a client reaches out to us or other high-quality Veteran Service Organizations (VSOs) for help.
 VSOs exist to break the stigma, offer a warm, helping hand and pay it forward to the heroes and their families.
 These organizations operate for the sole purpose of helping a true hero, a warrior of a dying breed, get better and back to living.
-Veterans just have to ask for help because the door is always open.
+Veterans, service members, and first responders just have to ask for help because the door is always open.
 Clinical programs like Shepherd Center’s SHARE Military Initiative exist to help that veteran get better and back to as normal as normal can be.

 About SHARE Military Initiative